Congratulations on taking the first step in creating a WordPress blog.

 Essential Things To Do After WordPress Install

-After installing a blog, there are some essential things that should be done right away that I always recommend to people to do first.
+After installing a blog, some important things should be done right away that I always recommend to people to do first.
 Listed below in no particular order they are as follows:

 - How To Set Up The Yoast Premium SEO Plugin – Our Current Plugin of choice

-- The WP Meta SEO Plugin: An Alternative SEO Plugin - A good alternate plugin if looking for a Yoast alternative
+- The WP Meta SEO Plugin: An Alternative SEO Plugin – An excellent alternate plugin if looking for a Yoast alternative

 Using Photo’s In Blog Posts